Robert Talbot Kelly: Early life

 Kelly was born in Birkenhead, Cheshire, the son of Irish landscape and portrait painter, Robert George Kelly.
-He left school in 1876 to take up work in a firm of cotton traders, but was also received an art education from his father, exhibiting under the name R. G. Kelly Jnr.
+He left school in 1876 to take up work in a firm of cotton traders, but also received an art education from his father, exhibiting under the name R. G. Kelly Jnr.

 In North Africa

 He travelled to Egypt several times.
 In the early 1880s, inspired by the places he saw while on vacation on an ocean cruise ship, Talbot-Kelly decided to take up his father's profession.
 He left his employment in 1882, travelled by boat to North Africa, and settled in Egypt in 1883, acquiring a studio in Cairo and becoming fluent in Arabic.
 He travelled throughout the country, writing about and painting the people and scenes he encountered both in towns and in the desert.
-He spent a considerable time with the Bedouin tribes who he described and illustrated in his 1902 book, Egypt Painted and Described (A & C Black).
+He spent a considerable time with the Bedouin tribes whom he described and illustrated in his 1902 book, Egypt Painted and Described (A & C Black).
 As his name became known he also earned an income from private commissions.
-He stayed in Egypt until 1915 when for reasons of health and age he returned to London - though he continued to paint constantly.
+He stayed in Egypt until 1915 when, for reasons of health and age, he returned to London - though he continued to paint constantly.

 Egypt Painted and Described, his first illustrated travel book, was published in 1902 (by A & C Black), and was an account of his impressions and experiences of that country during his long stay there; an exhibition of his Egyptian views was also held at the Fine Art Society in the same year.
 His paintings and writing showed a great empathy and respect for local people and culture, especially that of the desert Bedouin Arabs.

 Prior to publishing his books on Egypt, Kelly provided illustrations for Von Slatin's Fire and Sword in the Sudan (1896).
 He also travelled to Iceland.